-FIRST WOMAN: You hush!
+You hush!
 No, she ain't dead.
-She's lying down in her bed trying to get a little peace and quiet.
+She's lying FIRST WOMAN: down in her bed trying to get a little peace and quiet.
 Her sisters are in there with her now.

-FOURTH WOMAN: I heard she was dead or dying or asleep or somethi ng.
+I heard she was dead or dying or asleep or FOURTH WOMAN: something.

-SECOND WOMAN: It's a long way from sleep to dying.
+It's a long way from sleep to dying.
+SECOND WOMAN:

-FOURTH WOMAN: Maybe not as long as you think.
+Maybe not as long as you think.
+FOURTH WOMAN:

-FIRST WOMAN: Will you hush?
+Will you hush?
 The girl is tired is all.
+FIRST WOMAN:

-THIRD WOMAN: Three days in the bed is a mighty lot of tired.
+Three days in the bed is a mighty lot of THIRD WOMAN: tired.

-FOURTH WOMAN: Three days?
+Three days?
 Where's that boy of hers?
+FOURTH WOMAN:

-THIRD WOMAN: I heard he been sneaking in and out of the District too.
+I heard he been sneaking in and out of the THIRD WOMAN: District too.

-FOURTH WOMAN: Oh my Lord.
+Oh my Lord.
 These men!
-Soon's they get old enough to buckle their own belt they go find some place they can unbuckle it.
+Soon's they get FOURTH WOMAN: old enough to buckle their own belt they go find some place they can unbuckle it.

-FIRST WOMAN: That's not it.
-He's taking music lessons over in there.
+That's not it. he's taking music lessons FIRST WOMAN: over in there.